TaftersS/vpxinstaller/Readme.md

     Nudge forward = Space
     Mechanical tilt = T
     ```
     Navigate vpxtool using up/down arrow and enter/esc keys.

+## Troubleshooting

+-  Note that analog stick tilt and trigger inputs are currently causing some physics issues and should be disabled.

+-  For tables which don't automatically display the DMD, information can be found in the VPX Standalone [Readme](https://github.com/vpinball/vpinball/blob/master/standalone/README.md#my-game-is-not-displaying-a-dmd)

+-  For tables which produce a script error when launching, check out [vpx-standalone-scripts](https://github.com/jsm174/vpx-standalone-scripts)